 Bedtime Routine Checklist for Kids Who Wet the Bed

-While the majority of children are diaper-free by age 3, 20 percent of all children have continued issues with night time bed wetting by the age of 5.
-Night time bed wetting in children over the age of 3 is usually a result of lack of bladder control, a small bladder, or an internal need-to-pee signal that is too weak to wake up the child.
-This makes bed wetting a common and perfectly normal issue in younger children, even though it can be frustrating for parents.
-However, like most frustrating yet common bedtime problems, bed-wetting frequency and hassle can be reduced with a simple routine.
+While the majority of children are diaper-free by age 3, 20 percent of all children still have issues with night-time bed wetting at the age of 5.
+Night-time bed wetting in children over the age of 3 is usually a result of poor bladder control, a small bladder, or an internal need-to-pee signal that is too weak to wake up the child.
+All the above make bed wetting a common and perfectly normal issue in younger children, even though it can be frustrating for parents.
+Luckily, like most frustrating yet common bedtime problems, bed-wetting frequency and hassle can be reduced with a simple routine.

-The following bedtime routine checklist provides an example of how to start the night to increase the chances of having a dry and hassle-free morning.
+The following bedtime routine checklist provides an example of how to start the night to increase the chances of a dry morning:

 Prepare for the worst.
-While your child is brushing his/her teeth and preparing for bed time, it’s a good idea to prepare the bed.
-While bed wetting is not your child’s fault, a simple plastic mattress cover below his or her sheets and an extra set of sheets and pajamas for nighttime accidents can make things run far smoother.
-Work out an accident plan with your child so he or she knows what to do if a bed wetting accident occurs.
-Older children may even be able to do so themselves without waking you.
+While your child is brushing their teeth and preparing for bed time, it’s a good idea to prepare the bed.
+A simple plastic mattress cover and having an extra set of sheets and pajamas for nighttime accidents nearby can make things run far smoother.
+Work out an accident plan with your child so that they know what to do if they pee the bed.
+Older children may even be able to clean up themselves without waking you.
 This can reduce guilt, as they don’t have to wake everyone up and make a big deal out of their accident.

 Make the toilet the last stop.
-The final stop in a bedtime routine for a bed wetter is the toilet.
+The final stop in a bed-time routine for a bed wetter is the toilet.
 A potty break should occur immediately before climbing into bed.
-You may also consider a night time pull-up which can be donned after this final bedtime potty trip.
+You might even consider ‘double voiding.’
+This is a practice where you have your child go to the bathroom not once, but twice before bed.
+For instance, you might have them go at the start of your bed-time routine and the end.

 Inform and reward.
 Outside of augmenting your bedtime routine, it’s also a good idea to talk with your child about bed wetting.
-Be sure your child understands that bed wetting is common and is not his or her fault.
+Be sure they understand that bed wetting is common and is not their fault.
 Offer rewards for dry nights and avoid punishing not-so-dry nights.

 With the proper preparation and routine, bed wetting can be reduced, and when it does occur, it can be less of a hassle and less of a mess for both parent and child.
-If you have continued problems you may consider a potty alarm for bed time.
-Don’t become discouraged by your child’s bed wetting.
-Remember — this too will pass.
+If you have continued problems you might consider a potty alarm for bed time.
+Above all, don’t get discouraged.
+Remember — this too shall pass — but if it doesn’t by age 6 or 7 or your child is complaining of lower abdominal pain, there’s no harm in reaching out to your pediatrician.

 Care to Share?